xihuanyexiu/openHiTLS/testcode/benchmark/README.md

 openhitls_benchmark -a sm2-KeyGen  // just run sm2 KeyGen

-openhitls_benchmark -a *KeyGen  // run all KeyGen benchmark testcases
+openhitls_benchmark -a *-KeyGen  // run all KeyGen benchmark testcases, the '-' is needed when match operations.

 openhitls_benchmark -a sm2-KeyGen -t 10000 // run 'sm2 KeyGen' 10000 times